 Less is actually more here because dogs are mainly carnivores (animals who eat other animals, i.e. meat), and would only find a small amount of digested plant matter in their prey’s stomach out in the wild.

-You can also rotate the veggies and fruit you add to your pups’ meals to keep them guessing even more – so you could add some pureed carrot one week, then try pureed celery the next, and so on.
+You can also rotate the veggies and fruit you add to your pups’ meals to keep them guessing even more – so you could add some puréed carrot one week, then try puréed celery the next, puréed broccoli the one after that, and so on.

 Fast forward to minute 19 of this interview with Pet Nutrition Blogger & Dog Naturally Contributor Rodney Habib to learn that 90% of bladder cancer can be avoided just by adding a little fresh produce to your pups’ kibble 3-4 times per week!
 Isn’t it crazy how incredibly effective small changes can be?!

-It’s important to puree the fruits & veggies you intend to feed your dog.
-The reason for this is that dogs don’t have the enzymes necessary to break down the cell walls of plants, i.e. digest whole fruits & veggies.
+It’s important to purée the fruits & veggies you intend to feed your dog.
+The reason for this is that dogs don’t have the enzymes necessary to break down plant cell walls, i.e. digest whole fruits & veggies.

 I experienced this firsthand when I used to feed Missy & Buzz peeled carrots as a healthy snack, and they both loved the taste, as well as the crunch factor, but the carrot pieces were always clearly visible in their #2 business…

-I never make a huge batch of pureed produce because its antioxidant benefits are most prominent when it’s fresh, and because the pups don’t need a whole lot of it, as explained above.
+I never make a huge batch of puréed produce because its antioxidant benefits are most prominent when it’s fresh, and because the pups don’t need a whole lot of it, as explained earlier.